 Diego’s story, a good student who didn’t want to go to school

 Diego earned good grades, was a good student and his parents were proud of him.
 His mother explained that sometimes when she would pick him up from school, he would leave in a rush.
 He would run to escape from something or someone.

 He only seemed happy when summer arrived and he could stay home, free from the classrooms at his school in Leganes.
 His parents also recall the four months that he was mute.
 According to his doctor, Diego’s nervous muteness was likely caused by something that had a severe impact on him.

 - His family never knew what he was so afraid of or what his life was like in class.

 - The school itself, where the investigation began, said the child never showed any signs of a problem and never reported any incidents.

-What remains clear is that sometimes a school’s resources are not sufficient to detect abuse, but a child’s sadness can be seen and felt.
-The teachers and his own peers saw and heard it, but remained silent.
+What remains clear is that sometimes a school’s resources are not sufficient to detect abuse.
+But a child’s sadness can be seen and felt.
+The teachers and his own peers saw and heard it.
+But they remained silent.